Your Guide to Preventing Type 2 Diabetes on a Plant-Based Diet

 We’ve been told from a young age to eat our fruits and vegetables, but plant-based eating goes beyond the produce section.
 It also involves many protein-packed and even carb-rich options such as:

 - Whole grains, such as quinoa, rice, oats, and barley

 - Soy products including tofu, tempeh, soybeans, and soymilk

 - Nuts and seeds

 While plant-based eating can bring along many health benefits when it’s followed properly, here are the specifics of its effect on type 2 diabetes prevention.

-A new 2021 study even found that a plant-based diet was more effective than the ketogenic diet when it came to body fat loss, even when eating more calories.
+A recent 2021 study even found that a plant-based diet was more effective than the ketogenic diet when it came to body fat loss, even when eating more calories.
 Study participants also felt more satisfied and full following the plant-based diet.

-Along with weight loss, a 2020 review found that plant-based diets have the potential to improve glucose metabolism.
+Improve glucose metabolism: Along with weight loss, a 2020 review found that plant-based diets have the potential to improve glucose metabolism.
 In the review, when plant-based diets were compared to an omnivorous diet (which contains both plants and animals) in people with type 2 diabetes, five studies reported that a plant-based diet significantly improved glycemic control.

 The following plant-based foods have been shown to lower blood sugar and decrease your risk of diabetes.
 The latest scientific studies back up these vegan foods' ability to keep blood sugar levels stabilized, which is the first step to lowering diabetes risk and curing prediabetes.

 - Nuts: One study that looked at walnut oil, pistachios, and almonds found that they can help to lower lipid and glucose levels, while also reducing appetite to prevent weight gain.